guidytz/SUMO-drivers/README.md

 python3 main.py -c <scenario>
 ```

-Where the scenario is a basic .sumocfg file containg info about network and route files necessary for the simulation
+Where the scenario is a basic .sumocfg file containg info about network and route files necessary for the simulation.
+Some
+examples can be found in [cenario](https://github.com/guidytz/SUMO-QL/tree/master/cenario).

 This will run the application with the chosen scenario, applying Q-Learning algorithm to each car agent coupled with car
 to infrastructure (C2I) communication.